 Making this dish ahead of time will result in bloated noodles that are too soft and not as texturally satisfying.

 However, the sauce and toppings can be prepped ahead of time.
 They can keep 3-5 days in the fridge, tightly covered.
-Simply cook the noodles, right before serving.
+Cook the noodles, right before serving.
 When it’s time to eat, mix everything together and serve.

 - Buckwheat Soba Noodles with Perilla Oil